opsdis/monitor-promdiscovery/README.md

         replacement: localhost:5000

 ```
-And for icinga2 the the format is almost the same:
+And the format for icinga2 is almost the same:
 ```yaml
   - job_name: 'icinga2'
     scrape_interval: 2m